jon-heard/obsidian-inline-scripts/README.md

 ## Release notes

+### 0.12.0
+- Empty shortcut is "helperblock": it clears out helper scripts.
+It is auto-added to the end of each shortcut file
+- add an automatic "help" shortcut that lists all "* help" lines.
+- add to default shortcuts: date, time, datetime

 ### 0.11.0
 - Decent error messaging for parsing shortcut-files and when shortcut isn't recognized
 - change shortcut from json to custom format: "~~"